yingdazhai/scrapy/books/README.md

     spider-bookinfo
     crawlspider-bookinfo

-First basic spider `spider-books` crawl basic book information on pagination while the second basic spider `spider-bookinfo` crawls on individual book page and extracts more information.
+First basic spider `spider-books` crawls basic book information on pagination while the second basic spider `spider-bookinfo` crawls on individual book page and extracts more information.
 The third crawl spider `crawlspider-bookinfo` extracts exactly the same information as in the second spider, with defined crawling rules enabled by `CrawlSpider` type in scrapy and Item pipeline.

 ## Running the spiders